IBM-Security/verify-keycloak-integration/hld.md

 * **FIDO Registrations** - As mentioned above, registering a FIDO device for a given user requires a registration resource be created, through public Cloud Identity APIs.

-#### Data stored within Keycloak
+#### 6.2.2.
+Data stored within Keycloak

 As mentioned in the above section, certain integrations require a user account be created within Cloud Identity's directory that corresponds to a user in the Keycloak directory.
-Once that user account is created within Cloud Identity, the externally available unique ID for that account will be stored as a custom attribute on the Keycloak user directory entry.
+Once that user account is created within Cloud Identity, the externally available unique ID for that account will be stored as a custom attribute on the corresponding Keycloak user directory entry.
 The proposed key for this custom attribute is `cloudIdentityUserId`, but we should also consider exposing this as a configurable option within the custom authenticator modules, allowing Alice to specify what the attribute should be named.

 We can also consider alternative linking strategies between CI and Keycloak user accounts, potentially offering Alice a mechanism outside of custom user attributes.
 If such a need is identified, we can explore it further.
-The custom user attribute is just the first, functional approach identified.
+The custom user attribute is just the first functional approach identified.

 ### 6.3.
 Multi-tenancy